 Tokyo Area Guide: Aoyama 青山

 Aoyama is an area of Tokyo where all things hip come together: hip in its multiple manifestations.
-This generally upmarket youth-orientated shopping and cultural area of is between Akasaka and Shibuya, offering a more cutting edge feel than Akasaka, but a more exclusive atmosphere than Shibuya.
+The generally upmarket youth-orientated shopping and cultural area of Aoyama is between Akasaka and Shibuya, offering a more cutting edge feel than Akasaka, but a more exclusive atmosphere than Shibuya.

 Aoyama is high culture: novelist Haruki Murakami calls Aoyama home, and is where many of Japan's most popular writers pen their works.

-Aoyama is New Age: Aoyama is the place to be if you feel like being pampered.
+Aoyama has something of a New Age vibe: Aoyama is the place to be if you feel like being pampered.
 Stroll along Aoyama-dori boulevard (Route 246) for a line up of health clubs, spas, massage, aroma therapy, as well as cafes, restaurants and specialty cuisine.

-Aoyama is named after the Aoyama clan, prominent in the governing of Japan since the 16th century.
+Aoyama is named after the Aoyama clan, prominent in the governing of Japan since the 16th century of Japanese history.
 As chief vassal to the Tokugawa shogunate, the chief of the Aoyama clan was made magistrate of Edo (as Tokyo was then known), and given a vast estate extending from Akasaka to Shibuya.
-The Aoyama district is between these two areas, and was the site of a particularly massive Aoyama clan mansion, after which the area was named.
+The Aoyama district is between these two areas, and was the site of a particularly massive Aoyama clan mansion.

 Minami Aoyama (South Aoyama) is somewhat more haute couture than neighboring Kita Aoyama (North Aoyama), and in general has a more relaxed and refined atmosphere.

-Aoyama Cemetery (Aoyama Reien) is in Minami Aoyama, just south of the Chichinobu Rugby Stadium and across Route 246.
+Aoyama Cemetery (Aoyama Reien) is in Minami Aoyama, just south of the Chichibunomiya Rugby Stadium and across Route 246.

 Aoyama Cemetery, dating from 1872, is Japan's first public cemetery, and an Aoyama beauty spot.
 The landscaping is subtle, with a hint left of the wild, and there is a huge variety of styles of graves - most of them Japanese-style, but with a sprinkling of Westerners' graves, too.
 One unusual, but famous grave, is that of the dog Hachiko whose statue adorns an entrance of Shibuya station a little further east down Aoyama-dori.